-National Flag of Canada Day is celebrated annually on February 15 For the first time this holiday was held in 1996.
-For the first time the flag with a maple leaf was raised in 1965, since then it has become the main symbol of the country.
+National Flag of Canada Day is celebrated every year on February 15.
+The holiday was first observed in 1996.
+The Canadian flag featuring the iconic maple leaf was first raised in 1965, and since then, it has become the nation’s most important symbol.

 History

-When is National Flag of Canada Day celebrated in 2024?
+When is National Flag of Canada Day in 2026?

 National Flag of Canada Day is observed on February 15 each year.